 (9) The Board is not obliged to return a photograph given to it under this regulation.

 [Regulation 20 amended in Gazette 28 Jun 2004 p.
 2409-11; 7 Oct 2005 p.
 4515-16; 29 May 2007 p.
-2504-5.]
+2504-5; 19 Dec 2014 p.
+4834-5.]

 20A.
-Re-issuing licence
+Reissuing licence or permit

+(1A) In this regulation —

+re-issue a licence or permit means to issue a licence or permit to a person with the same licence, permit or authorisation number as previously held by the person.

-(1) The Board may, instead of issuing a licence to a person who has applied for one, re-issue a licence to the person if the person previously held a licence of the same type or was authorised to carry out plumbing work of the same type, under these regulations, the Country Areas Water Supply By-laws 1957, the Country Towns Sewerage By-laws 1952 4 or the Metropolitan Water Supply, Sewerage and Drainage By-laws 1981.
+(1) The Board may, instead of issuing a licence or permit to a person who has applied for one, re-issue a licence or permit to the person if the person previously held a licence or permit of the same type or was authorised to carry out plumbing work of the same type, under these regulations, the Country Areas Water Supply By-laws 1957, the Country Towns Sewerage By-laws 1952 4 or the Metropolitan Water Supply, Sewerage and Drainage By-laws 1981.

-(2) The Board may re-issue a licence to a person who has applied for the renewal of a licence if the licence cannot be renewed because of regulation 20(6).
+(2) The Board may re-issue a licence or permit to a person who has applied for the renewal of a licence or permit if the licence or permit cannot be renewed because of regulation 20(6).

-(3) The provisions of this Part that apply to the issue of a licence apply to the re-issue of a licence except that subregulation (4) applies to the person instead of regulation 17(1)(b).
+(3) The provisions of this Part that apply to the issue of a licence or permit apply to the re-issue of a licence or permit except that subregulation (4) applies to the person instead of regulation 17(1)(b).

-(4) Before re-issuing a licence, the Board must be satisfied that, because of the person’s experience or qualifications, the applicant would be as competent to carry out the work to be covered by the licence as a person who has recently met the requirements set out in Schedule 3 for a licence that covers that work.
+(4) Before re-issuing a licence or permit, the Board must be satisfied that, because of the person’s experience or qualifications, the applicant would be as competent to carry out the work to be covered by the licence or permit as a person who has recently met the requirements set out in Schedule 3 for a licence or permit that covers that work.

-(5) In satisfying itself of the matter set out in subregulation (4), the Board is to satisfy itself in the same manner and in relation to the same sorts of things that it would in relation to an application for the issue of an equivalent licence under regulation 17(1).
+(5) In satisfying itself of the matter set out in subregulation (4), the Board is to satisfy itself in the same manner and in relation to the same sorts of things that it would in relation to an application for the issue of an equivalent licence or permit under regulation 17(1).

-(6) For the purposes of subregulation (1), a plumbing contractor’s licence, a tradesperson’s licence and a tradesperson’s licence (drainage plumbing) are each a type of licence, regardless of what plumbing work is specified or authorised by the licence.
+(6) For the purposes of subregulation (1), a plumbing contractor’s licence, a tradesperson’s licence (drainage plumbing), a provisional tradesperson’s licence and provisional tradesperson’s licence (drainage plumbing) are each a type of licence, regardless of what plumbing work is specified or authorised by the licence.

-(7) In this regulation —

-re-issue a licence means to issue a licence to a person with the same licence or authorisation number as previously held by the person.
+(7) For the purposes of subregulation (1), a restricted plumbing permit is a type of permit, regardless of what plumbing work is specified or authorised by the permit.

 [Regulation 20A inserted in Gazette 28 Jun 2004 p.
-2411-12.]
+2411-12; amended in Gazette 19 Dec 2014 p.
+4835-6 and 4841.]

-21. Duration of licence and permit
+21. Duration of licence or permit

 (1) A licence or permit remains in force, subject to these regulations, for the period mentioned in whichever of subregulation (1a), (1b), (1c) or (1d) is applicable, and that period is to be stated in the licence or permit.

-(1a) A licence that is issued on or after 1 June 2007 remains in force until the end of the period of 3 years beginning on the day on which it is issued.
+(1A) A licence that is issued on or after 1 June 2007 remains in force until the end of the period of —

+(a) in the case of a provisional tradesperson’s licence or a provisional tradesperson’s licence (drainage plumbing), 12 months; or

+(b) in any other case, 3 years,

+beginning on the day on which it is issued.